Muzzle Tough: Plot

 Sylvester then tries posing as one of the movers...and gets Granny's piano loaded into his arms!
 Tweety guides Sylvester all the way up the stairs to the top floor and through a doorway, which sends Sylvester plummeting with the piano to the street below, prompting Tweety to remark: "Ooooh, dat wast step was a wuwu!"

 Making another attempt, Sylvester hides under a bear rug to sneak up on Tweety and climbs up to his cage.
-Granny, frightened at the sight, thinks the bear had been "playing 'possum for twenty years" and fires several pistol shots at Sylvester (a partial reference to The Fair-Haired Hare) before Hector chases him out again.
+Granny, frightened at the sight, thinks the bear had been "playing 'possum for twenty years" and fires several pistol shots at Sylvester (similar to The Fair-Haired Hare a few years earlier) before Hector chases him out again.

 Finally, Sylvester goes to the costume shop and dresses up full-body as a voluptuous female dog to lure Hector away from the front steps.
-As the instantly lovestruck Hector approaches, Sylvester is preparing to knock him out with a mallet, but before he does, a dog catcher captures Sylvester in his net and locks him in his truck.
-Outraged, Sylvester furiously pounds on the window, demanding the dog catcher to let him out, but the dog catcher isn't listening to a word.
-He then removes the rubber dog mask from his costume yelling, "I'm not a dog, I'm a cat!
+As the instantly lovestruck Hector approaches, Sylvester is preparing to knock him out with a mallet, but before he does, a dog catcher captures Sylvester with his net and locks him in his truck.
+Outraged, Sylvester pounds on the window and tells the dog catcher to let him out, but he is not listening to a word.
+He then removes the female dog mask from his costume yelling, "I'm not a dog, I'm a cat!
 K-A-T!"—a fatal error, as all the dogs in the truck notice immediately and begin to attack him as the truck disappears down the street.
 Tweety then says: "Dere won't be no more puddytats awound to chase me now.", before he sees two cats in the room with lamp shades on their heads, to which he says: "Of tourse, I tould be wong."